 Understanding these models will help you find a partnership that fits your budget and your goals as a real estate investor.
 Whether you need ongoing strategic oversight or help with a single, complex deal, there’s a pricing structure that makes sense.
 Let’s break down what you can expect to pay for expert CFO services and how each model works.

-The Monthly Retainer Model
+Understanding the Monthly Retainer Model

 The most common arrangement is the monthly retainer.
 This is a fixed fee you pay each month for a set amount of work and ongoing access to your fractional CFO.
 It’s a great fit if you need consistent, high-level financial strategy, from cash flow management to investor reporting.
 Most retainers fall between $3,000 and $15,000 per month, with a common range being $5,000 to $7,000.
 For growing real estate portfolios, a good rule of thumb is to budget between 0.5% and 2% of your annual revenue for CFO fees.
 This model ensures your CFO is deeply integrated into your operations, providing proactive advice to guide your investment decisions.